 It would most likely come as no surprise to anybody who knew the half dragon at least moderately well.
 If you thought about it, put all of her personality traits and what little she would tell about her past together, it was as clear as day.
 If it came as a surprise or a shock to you it was more an indication of you not knowing Akeya as well as you think you might.
 That or you just weren't very used to connecting the dots when it came to subjects that quite honestly weren't that important.
 Not everybody had the kind of brain which had enough raw power and curiosity to just idly think of every single obvious thing which might or might not ever become relevant.
 Still, once told everybody should be able to realize that it made sense rather quickly.

-Akeya preferred the winter significantly
+Akeya preferred the winter significantly over the summer.

 Most humans and fellow mammals tended to slow down during the winter.
 Even beyond mammals reptiles, birds, and most other creatures you could think of tended to become lazier and less energetic during the coldest period of the year.
 If possible they would imprison themselves in whatever home or warm location they could find, having stocked up on plenty of food so they wouldn't starve while they waited for the sun to once again become powerful.
 During the winter that humongous sphere of fire, floating high up in the sky, could not even chase away the chill during the noon, instead only barely managing to turn deadly levels of cold into barely manageable.
 That and to illuminate everything with a cold bright light, much less warm and inviting than the one provided by the scorching rays of summer.
 The winter was universally seen as a period of rest during the year, just like the night was the period of rest for the cycle of the day.